 Lesson 5: Administration of Logi Report Server

-Server provides the Administration feature for the system analyst, report administrator, or application server administrator to manage its resources, databases, configuration, security, and so on.
-Server lists all the administration commands on the Administration menu on the system toolbar of the Server Console.
+Server provides the Administration feature that enables the system analyst, report administrator, or application server administrator to manage the resources, databases, configuration, security, and so on of Server.
+Server lists all the administration tasks on the drop-down menu after you point to Administration on the system toolbar of the Server Console.

 - Service - You can use it to set attributes of the HTTP connection.